 A classic Harvard Business Review study tackled the complex problem of analyzing the issues and growth patterns of small businesses in such a way that it identified the common problems that arise at key stages of small business development.
-The report integrated relevant small business experience, a thorough literature search and empirical research to develop a framework for the five key stages of small business growth: Existence, survival, success, take-off and resource maturity.
-The following summaries the key concerns for each stage.
+The report integrated relevant small business experience, a thorough literature search, and empirical research to develop a framework for the five key stages of small business growth: Existence, survival, success, take-off, and resource maturity.
+The following summarizes the key concerns for each stage.

 In the Success-Growth substage, the owner pulls together all resources and risks them to some degree with the intent of financing growth.
 If this is the direction, they are focused on the basic business staying profitable while the company enters into a parallel strategic planning and execution phase.

 In the Success-Disengagement phase, the company should be able to maintain itself indefinitely barring external environmental changes.
 Managers take over the owner’s operational duties, and the strategy is to essentially maintain a status quo.
 The owners either benefit from the cash flow from operations “indefinitely” or prepare for sale or a merger.

 4. Stage IV: Take-off.
 Knowing that they are poised for growth, what owners face at this juncture is how to grow quickly and how to finance their growth.
 Both operational and strategic planning is being actively done, with managers having very real responsibilities.
 Owners then grapple with structural organizational issues of how to construct the enterprise and how to delegate to these managers, and in what way.
 In terms of cash, the owner is often faced with having to tolerate a high debt-equity ratio as well as aggressively manage cash flow and expense controls.
 Failure at this stage often occurs because of the attempt to grow too fast – running out of cash, or not being able to effectively delegate authority to a managerial team.